bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ### Animation Wheel

 **Description**:

-Adds a wheel that allows you to play some whitelisted animations.

-**Features**:

-- Model-specific animation support.
-- Built-in whitelist for allowed animations.
+Provides a wheel interface with a whitelist of animations for quick selection.

 **Video**: